DavidCruciani/pandoc-mermaid-filter/README.md

 pandoc tests/sample.md -o sample.pdf --filter pandoc-mermaid
 ```

-The mermaid binary must be in your `$PATH` or can be set with the
-`MERMAID_BIN` environment variable.
+The mermaid binary must be in your `$PATH` or can be set with the `MERMAID_BIN` environment variable.

-By setting the environment variable `PUPPETEER_CFG`, you can pass a custom
-configuration file to `mermaid` (`-p` option).

 ## But there is ...

-There are a few other filters trying to convert mermaid code blocks however
-they all failed for me.
+There are a few other filters trying to convert mermaid code blocks however they all failed for me.

-### Troubleshoot

-I've had to install the mermaid CLI locally instead of globally.
-See https://github.com/mermaidjs/mermaid.cli/issues/16